List of LGBTQ characters in soap operas: Neighbours

-Neighbours was an Australian television soap opera, originally broadcast by Seven Network.
+Neighbours is an Australian television soap opera, originally broadcast by Seven Network.
 The network dropped the show and it was picked up by Network Ten, which later aired it on Eleven.
 The serial began airing in March 1985.
 The show went on a year-long hiatus from 28 July 2022, following a cancellation, but was revived a few months later commissioned by Amazon, with the show airing locally on 10.